On this page

 Many recent additions to the reserve system have been made under joint proclamations, which allow existing rights to continue and future rights to be acquired.
 This means that there are some parks where access may be available to some parcels of land but not others within the park due to existing tenure.

 The 1987 amendments to section 34 of the National Parks and Wildlife Act 1972 provided, amongst other matters, for a new multiple-use classification of reserve called the regional reserve.
 This classification provides for the conservation of wildlife and the natural or historic features of the land while, at the same time, permitting use of its natural resources.

 Petroleum and mineral exploration activity may take place provided that they are subject to controls consistent with the management plan for the reserve.
-Mineral and petroleum exploration licence applications for areas within regional reserves are processed by the Department of State Development but must be referred to the Minister for Sustainability, Environment and Conservation for comment.
-Exploration work programs are discussed with the Department of Environment, Water and Natural Resources as a matter of policy.
+Mineral and petroleum exploration licence applications for areas within regional reserves are processed by the Department for Energy and Mining but must be referred to the Minister for Environment and Water for comment.
+Exploration work programs are discussed with the Department for Environment and Water as a matter of policy.

-In the case of production tenements, approval must be given by the Minister for Sustainability, Environment and Conservation.
-If ministerial agreement with the Minister for Minerals Resources and Energy cannot be reached in a particular case, the issue is referred to the Governor for decision.
+In the case of production tenements, approval must be given by the Minister for Environment and Water.
+If ministerial agreement with the Minister for Energy and Mining cannot be reached in a particular case, the issue is referred to the Governor for decision.